sokromdm/sokromdm/README.md

 This program reads vacancies from https://yaroslavl.hh.ru/catalog/Prodazhi/ and adds to the database those whose salaries do not differ by more than 10% from the average.

 ##### Usage
-In the application window, select from which page you want to collect vacancies and click "Start".
-To abort the operation, click "Abort".
+In the application window, configure the range of pages from which you want to collect vacancies and click "Start".
+To stop the operation, click "Abort".

 ##### Files
-#

 File name       | Contains
 ----------------|----------------------
 DBdump.sql      | Dump file for Database in PostreSQL